l0tus-biswas/request-talk/README.md

 <p>Share the link to your Appointly.com page and let people pick a time that works for them. </p>
 <p>Who has time to track and then send their availability to everyone for every meeting?</p>

+* Connect your calendars
-<li>Connect your calendars <br/> Cal reads your availability from all your existing calendars ensuring you never get double booked!<li>
+              * Appointly.com reads your availability from all your existing calendars ensuring you never get double booked!